Merkinch

+Merkinch (from the Scottish Gaelic: Marc-Innis, meaning "The Horse Island") is an area of the city of Inverness in the Scottish Highlands.
+Originally an island separated from the rest of the city by a small river to the south known as The Aban (An t-Àban) as well as a sea loch known as Loch Nabon (Loch an Àbain) to the west, it is one of the oldest neighbourhoods in Inverness.

-Merkinch (Scottish Gaelic: Marc-Innis, meaning "Island of the Horse") is an area of the city of Inverness in the Highland council area of Scotland.
-One of the oldest neighbourhoods in Inverness, it's situated in the city's north-west flanked by the Caledonian Canal to its west and River Ness to its east.
-It is a traditionally working-class area.
+Sometimes referred to by its poetic name Balhulish or Baile Chaolais (Town of the Sea Narrow) in the past, it is situated in the city's north-west, flanked by the Caledonian Canal to its west and the River Ness to its east.
+Historically associated with industries such as shipbuilding, fishing, horticulture and various forms of milling, it is a traditionally working-class area of the city which has felt the effects of deindustrialisation.

-In Merkinch is Grant Street Park, home to Clachnacuddin Football Club, and Merkinch Primary School, one of the oldest schools in the city.
+Grant Street Park, home to Clachnacuddin Football Club, and Merkinch Primary School (one of the oldest schools in the city) are noted landmarks, alongside the local nature reserve, Carnarc Point and the former brewery of Thornbush (Preas a' Bhealaidh).

-In February 2020, Merkinch was ranked as the number 8th most deprived area in Scotland, in a report by the Scottish Index of Multiple Deprivation (SIMD).
-Residents immediately leapt to defend their community.
+In February 2020, Merkinch was ranked as the 8th most deprived area in Scotland in a report by the Scottish Index of Multiple Deprivation (SIMD).
+Despite this, residents were quick to defend Merkinch, noting in particular the strong sense of community associated with the area.

-Notably, Merkinch was one of the last areas in Inverness to retain the city's own dialect of Scottish Gaelic.
+Notably, Merkinch was one of the last areas in Inverness to retain the city's own dialect of Scottish Gaelic, with many elderly residents retaining knowledge of Invernesian Gaelic until the 1960s.